This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 But it's true: If Monty randomly opens a door with a goat behind it, there's no reason to switch.
 If Monty deliberately opens a door with a goat behind it, you should switch.
 It makes a difference whether Monty knows.

 Understanding why is a lot easier once you've demonstrated to yourself that it is true.
 So if you have doubts, on the main page you can play the game both ways.
 (Keep in mind that if Monty doesn't know where the car is, he might accidentally reveal it, ending the game early!)
 Try or simulate it as many times as you like: when Monty doesn't know where the car is, then if he reveals a goat, there's no advantage to switching.
+If you don't trust the website, you can try it yourself with some playing cards.

 Here are some ways to think about it:

-Why does the host's behavior matter?
+Why does the host's predictable behavior matter?
 Set the switch to "Monty Doesn't Know" and play or simulate a lot of tries.
-No matter your strategy, about 1/3 of the time, he reveals a goat and then you win, and 1/3 of the time, he reveals a goat and then you lose.
+Whether you switch or stay, about 1/3 of the time, he reveals a goat, and you win.
+And 1/3 of the time, he reveals a goat and you lose.
 But also, 1/3 of the time, Monty accidentally reveals the car, ending the game.
-So with either strategy, you have an even chance of winning in the cases where Monty reveals a goat - but there are also these extra cases where Monty reveals the car.
+So when Monty doesn't know, you have an even chance of winning when Monty reveals a goat whether you switch or stay - but there are also these extra cases where Monty reveals the car.

 (You might be bothered by me saying Monty revealing the car "ends the game early": where did I get that rule?
 But since the puzzle asks about what happens when Monty reveals a goat, it doesn't actually matter what happens if he reveals a car.
 We could say that means you automatically lose, in which case you have a 1/3 chance of victory no matter your strategy.
-Or it could count as a win, and you have a 2/3 chance of victory.
-But regardless, if Monty reveals a goat, there's no difference in your success rate if you switch or stay.)
+Or it could count as a win, and you have a 2/3 chance of victory no matter what you do.
+Or just discard those cases entirely.
+Regardless, in the cases where Monty reveals a goat, there's no difference in your success rate if you switch or stay.)

-Well, when Monty's choosing randomly, he can only reveal the car if the original door you picked has a goat behind it.
-That's when he's faced with two doors, one with a car and one with a goat.
-Half the time, he'll reveal a car, ending the game.
-The other half of the time, he'll reveal a goat - leaving the car behind the other door, meaning it's better to switch.
-If instead, he always reveals the goat, that means that every time you initially choose a goat, he has to reveal a goat and leave the car behind the other door.
-So all of those cases where he would have revealed the car are now situations where it's better to switch!
+Well, when Monty's choosing randomly, he could only reveal the car if the original door you picked has a goat behind it.
+That would leave him with two doors, one with a car and one with a goat: half the time, he'll reveal a car.
+The other half of the time, he'll reveal a goat - those are the cases when it's better to switch, because the car is behind the remaining door!
+If instead, he always reveals the goat, that means that every time you initially choose a goat, it has to become one of those cases when it's better to switch.
+Because every time you initially choose a goat, he has to open the door with the other goat!

 What information is Monty giving us?
-It might make more sense to think in this way: when he reveals a goat every time, what information is he hiding?
+It might make more sense to think in this way: when he deliberately reveals a goat every time, what information is he hiding?
 Try to picture exactly what it's like when Monty chooses randomly:

 And it has!
 A lot of people hear slightly garbled explanations of the original Monty Hall problem, which will say things like: pointing to a door at the start "locks in" a 1/3 probability that the car's behind it.
 There's a 2/3 probability it's behind one of the other two doors - so when Monty reveals a goat behind one of them, there's a 2/3 chance it's behind the remaining door.